Chloe Kelly: Manchester City

 On 3 July 2020, it was announced Kelly had signed a two-year contract with Manchester City.
 In September 2020, she was named to the PFA WSL Team of the Year.
 On 4 October, she scored a brace against Tottenham Hotspur lifting the team to a 4–1 win.
 During the team's 3–1 loss to Chelsea a few days later, she converted a penalty kick in the 73rd minute for Manchester City's lone goal of the match.
 In her debut season, she produced 16 goals and 14 assists.

 On 2 May 2021, Kelly suffered an ACL injury in the game against Birmingham City after scoring two goals in the first half.
 She contributed ten goals and eleven assists during the season before her injury.

 On 10 February 2022, she signed a three-year contract extension with the club.
 Kelly scored two goals in the 4–3 victory over Liverpool in the 2023–24 Conti Cup.

 On 29 January 2025, Kelly posted a statement to her social media pages in which she said that she did not see her future at Manchester City beyond the end of the season when her contract expired.
 Upon loaning her to Arsenal the following day, Manchester City stated in their announcement of the move that she was set to depart the club permanently in the summer.
 Kelly confirmed her departure on 1 July.

 Return to Arsenal

 Kelly was loaned back to Arsenal for the remainder of the 2024–25 season on 30 January 2025.
 On 16 February, Kelly made her return to the pitch for Arsenal, 2,815 days after her last game played for the team.
 On 24 May, Kelly started for Arsenal in the 2025 Champions League final as they defeated Barcelona 1–0 to win their second European title.

 On 2 July 2025, it was announced that Kelly had re-signed for Arsenal on a permanent basis.
-In the first game of the 2025–26 season, Kelly scored at 45+2 to give Arsenal the lead at half in an eventual 4–1 victory over London City.
+In the first game of the 2025–26 season, Kelly scored to give Arsenal the lead at half time in an eventual 4–1 victory over London City Lionesses.
+She scored her first hat-trick for the club during a 5–0 win against West Ham United on 21 March 2026.